 Manchester Gay Village

 Gay Village or Canal Street is one of Manchester's most colourful places.
-Although quiet and innocent during day time, it really lights up and comes to live after twilight.
+Although quiet and innocent during daytime, it really lights up and comes to life after twilight.
 It's a great place to go out with your friends.
 Prices are decent and there are lots of themed nights for you to enjoy - from drag to naked.
 Fun, fun, fun!

 Manchester Artsy Cornerhouse

-If you like alternative artsy movies, good coffee and people dressed in old school dresses, the Cornerhouse will sure catch your eye.
+If you like alternative artsy movies, good coffee and people dressed in old-school dresses, the Cornerhouse will sure catch your eye.
 I used to pass the Cornerhouse daily and I made a habit of stopping there a few times a week.
-The Cornerhouse was operated as a charity and it was open to promote cinematic and visual arts.
+The Cornerhouse was operated as a charity and it was open to promoting cinematic and visual arts.

 I may be biased, but I think Manchester truly is a cool place.
 Although quite rainy and cold, the student life, visual arts and crazy nightlife sure make Manchester into one of Britain's most colourful and dazzling cities.

 Why would you like to visit Manchester?
 What is your main point of interest?
-Let me know in the comment section bellow.
+Let me know in the comment section below.